MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_05_Lab1_Ex3_Information_Barriers.md

     module: 'Module 5 - Manage insider and privacy risk in Microsoft 365'
 ---

-## WWL Tenants - Terms of use

-If you are being provided with a tenant as a part of an instructor-led training delivery, please note that the tenant is made available for the purpose of supporting the hands-on labs in the instructor-led training.

-Tenants should not be shared or used for purposes outside of hands-on labs.
-The tenant used in this course is a trial tenant and cannot be used or accessed after the class is over and are not eligible for extension.

-Tenants must not be converted to a paid subscription.
-Tenants obtained as a part of this course remain the property of Microsoft Corporation and we reserve the right to obtain access and repossess at any time.

 # Lab 5 - Exercise 3

 As Joni, the Compliance Administrator for Contoso Ltd., your responsibility is to configure and manage Information Barriers in Microsoft 365.
 Information Barriers play a critical role in maintaining clear boundaries and preventing unauthorized communication between specific groups or individuals within your organization.
 By implementing Information Barriers, you ensure compliance with regulations, protect sensitive information, and minimize conflicts of interest.
 This setup will create a secure work environment, safeguarding data confidentiality and supporting Contoso Ltd.'s commitment to compliance.